pavelsr/Kayako-RestAPI/README.md

         }
     ]

+API endpoint is /Base/Staff/

 # AUTHOR

 Pavel Serikov <pavelsr@cpan.org>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2016 by Pavel Serikov.
+This software is copyright (c) 2018 by Pavel Serikov.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.